 Many pediatricians are still not familiar with multiple sclerosis in children.
 For one, they just don't expect to see it in children.

 If you have a history of MS in your family and suspect that your child might have multiple sclerosis, let your pediatrician know.
-Either way, he will most likely refer your child to a neurologist.
+Either way, they will most likely refer your child to a neurologist for a more in-depth exam.

 As I said earlier, symptoms, such as trouble walking may not show up for as many as 10 years.
 The earlier the onset of MS in children, the slower the disease usually progresses.
-However, there may be more disability as they reach adulthood.
+However, there may be more disability as they reach adulthood and their multiple sclerosis progresses.

-Most of the symptoms children experience are similar to those in adults.
+Most of the symptom's children experience are similar to those in adults.
+They can vary widely, including vision problems, muscle weakness, fatigue, difficulty with balance, and cognitive challenges.
 There are a few symptoms that rarely occur in adults.
 Lethargy or abnormal drowsiness, and seizures are more likely to occur in children.

-Children with MS are also likely to have vision problems.
-Optic neuritis can happen very early, sometimes before the age of 2.
-Having an episode of optic neuritis doesn't always mean that a child will develop MS. If an MRI shows lesions than the chance is a little higher that they will.
+In children with MS optic neuritis can happen very early, sometimes even before the age of 2.
+Having an episode of optic neuritis doesn't always mean that a child will develop MS. If an MRI shows lesions, then the chance is a little higher that they will.

-Coordination and balance problems may also be an issue.
+Coordination and balance problems may also be an issue as we mentioned earlier.
 Ataxia, or the inability to maintain balance while walking, is as common in children as it is in adults.

 Multiple sclerosis doesn't keep children from going to school.
 (Although a severe exacerbation might).
-They can also get jobs and eventually get married and have children.
+They're able to play and participate in sports and other activities when they are in remission.
+As they get older, they can also get jobs and eventually get married and have children.

 As a parent with a younger child who has been diagnosed, it's hard to know how much to tell them.
-Besides feeling guilt that you possibly caused your child to have MS, you have no idea how to explain to them what it is.
+Besides feeling guilty that you possibly caused your child to have MS, you may have no idea how to explain to them what it is.
+And this may be especially true if you have seen how other family members have had to deal with the disease.

 First of all, you, as a parent, need to deal with your own feelings of guilt or anger.
 Whatever you are feeling, make sure you have your emotions under control before talking to your child.
-At least be able to express them in a way your child can understand.
+At least be able to express them in a way your child can understand without telegraphing your feelings onto them.

 Most therapists say it's best to tell your child the truth.
 And you know your child and how best to do that.
-You will be able to help them decide when and how to tell their friends or other family members.
+You will be able to help them decide when and how to tell their friends or other family members if they want to do so.

 Dear Friends,